InformaticsMatters/ansible-infrastructure/provisioning/eksctl/README.md

     $ export AWS_ACCESS_KEY_ID=0000
     $ export AWS_SECRET_ACCESS_KEY=0000

+## Adding node groups
+If you want to add node groups to an existing cluster simply add them to the `cluster.yaml` and then create the physical instances for the node group using the `eksctl` command and the cluster file: -

+    $ eksctl create nodegroup --config-file=cluster.yaml
+    [ℹ]  eksctl version 0.23.0
+    [...]
+    [ℹ]  all nodegroups have up-to-date configuration

+## Deleting node groups
+If you want to delete a node group use the `eksctl` command and the name of your EKS cluster: -

+    $ eksctl delete nodegroup --cluster=im-main --name=ng-bigmem-1a
+    [ℹ]  eksctl version 0.23.0
+    [...]
+    [✔]  deleted 1 nodegroup(s) from cluster "im-main"

 ## Importing into Rancher
 If you're using rancher you can import the cluster.
 From your Rancher